How to Handle EUDR Requests: A Practical Guide for Food and Beverage Suppliers

 • Certification Documents: Obtain copies of sustainability certifications like RSPO for palm oil or FSC for timber, confirming that your suppliers meet international environmental standards.

-Step 2: Collect and Organize Traceability Data
+Step 2: Collect & Organize Your Traceability Data

 google engine showcasing data sets for eudr